A Guide To First-Time Home Buyer Programs, Loans And Grants

 Good Neighbor Next Door

 The Good Neighbor Next Door program offers a generous 50% off select HUD properties.
 The properties available are foreclosures and are very affordable, even without the discount.
-You can view a list of available properties on the HUD program website.
+You can view a list of available properties on the HUD website.

-HomePath Ready Buyer™ Program
+HomePath® Ready Buyer™ Program

-Fannie Mae offers first-time home buyers the chance to buy a foreclosed property for as little as 3% down.
+Government-sponsored mortgage financing enterprise Fannie Mae offers first-time home buyers the chance to buy a foreclosed property for as little as 3% down with their HomePath program.
 You can even apply for up to 3% of your closing costs back through the program as well.

-The HomePath Ready Buyer™ program is only available to first-time buyers who want to live full-time in a house that they’re looking to purchase.
-You'll need to take and pass Fannie’s Framework Homeownership course before you close.
-To learn more, visit HomePath’s website.
+The HomePath® Ready Buyer program is only available to first-time buyers who want to live full-time in a house that they’re looking to purchase.
+You'll need to take and pass Fannie’s HomeView Homeownership Education course before you close on the house.

-Charitable Or Nonprofit Organizations
+Charitable Or Nonprofit First-Time Home Buyer Programs

 You might qualify for charitable or nonprofit assistance if you have low to moderate income.
 Charities and nonprofits are non-government organizations that can offer you educational and financial resources when you buy a home.

 Habitat For Humanity

-Neighborhood Assistance Corporation of America (NACA)
+Neighborhood Assistance Corporation Of America (NACA)

-Like government programs, many charity and nonprofits are region-specific.
+Like government programs, many charities and nonprofits are region-specific.
 HUD keeps a running list of approved nonprofits available in every state and county.
 You can learn more about local housing programs available to you by visiting HUD’s website.